uyuni-project/uyuni-rfc/accepted/00000-auto-generate-bootstrap-repositories.md

 Provide a `--force` option to enforce recreation of all bootstrap repositories without checking if needed.
 Mostly for manual usage.

+## Optional feature enhancements
+[optional]: #optional

+### User Notifications

+As this now run in background we should add notifications for the users.
+The following are usefull:

+1. On Error: when regeneration of a bootstrap repository failed.
+2. On Success: when a regeneration successfully finished.

 # Drawbacks
 [drawbacks]: #drawbacks

-We maybe 15 minutes late with the bootstrap repository or maybe longer when a channel failed to sync or does not sync at all.
+- We maybe 15 minutes late with the bootstrap repository or maybe longer when a channel failed to sync or does not sync at all.
+- Information when a product is ready to be used/bootstrap is not available.
+This problem is not new and exists already now.
+  Adding notification would give at least a hint.

 # Alternatives
 [alternatives]: #alternatives

 1. Execute the `mgr-create-bootstrap-repo` one time per day in the morning via taskomatic expecting the nightly reposync is finished.

-2. Every finished repo sync trigger a `mgr-create-bootstrap-repo --for_updated_channel <label>`.
-It check if this channel is used for any bootstrap repository.
-If yes, regenerate them.
-If not, exit without doing anything.
+2. Instead of triggering `mgr-create-bootstrap-repo` via taskomatic, we can call it also from `spacewalk-repo-sync`.
+   This would save us a new job.

 # Unresolved questions